arinakleizer/InputDSA_NeuroAI_TUM/README.md

 The DSA package is installed from GitHub, not from PyPI.
 On Colab pin `numpy==2.2.6` and `scipy==1.14.1` with `--force-reinstall --no-deps` if you hit an import error.

-Reproduce the main result: open `notebooks/InputDSA.ipynb` and run top to bottom.

-Reproduce the extension: `cd src && python run_grid.py` for the InputDSA grid, `--method dsa` or `--method procrustes` for the controls.

-Runtime: about 15 seconds per vanilla model and 30 seconds per GRU model.
-The full notebook takes a few minutes end to end.
+To reproduce the results, open `notebooks/InputDSA.ipynb` and run the cells from top to bottom.
+Runtime: about 15 seconds per vanilla model, 30 seconds per GRU model and slightly more per LSTM model.
+The full notebook takes a few minutes end to end on a Colab GPU.

 ## 4. Author contributions

-Arina Kleizer ran the primary analysis in `notebooks/InputDSA.ipynb`: training the 20 two-architecture models, fitting A and B, the rank selection study, the sensitivity checks and the B matrix analysis with its mechanistic decomposition.

-Apekshith Thirnahalli Jayadeva built the pipeline in `src/` and added the LSTM as a third architecture, together with plain DSA and geometric Procrustes as method controls.

-Both authors planned the project together and made all main decisions jointly.
-Throughout the work we discussed each new result and decided the next steps together.
-We also shared the literature review, the presentation design and the repository organisation.
+This project was a joint effort at every stage.
+We planned it, made all main decisions and discussed every new result as a team, deciding the next steps side by side.

+The actual runs happened in parallel on our own machines.
+Apekshith Thirnahalli Jayadeva ran the full three-architecture design, including LSTM as the third architecture.
+Arina Kleizer ran the same design in her notebook, which is the version we used for the final numbers because it kept the same setup as the two-architecture main analysis.
+Both runs gave the same qualitative picture, which is a nice cross-check between our machines.
+Both authors also shared the literature review, the presentation design and the repository organisation.

 ## 5. Documentation of LLM usage